 The primary tradition about Matthew is that he died a martyr in Ethiopia.
 Though this is a late tradition, there is no question that a Jewish-style Christianity made a fairly early appearance in Ethiopia.*

 * The Ethiopian official of the book of Acts, however, was not from what is known today as Ethiopia, but rather was an official of Candace (or actually the Kandake, the title of the queen mother) in nearby Meroë, in what is today Sudan (Acts 8:27).

 Philip (not to be confused with Philip the Evangelist of Acts 6 and 8) is said to have preached in Phrygia (central Turkey) and died a martyr at Hierapolis.
 He is said to have been martyred by hanging.

 James the son of Alphaeus is said by late tradition to have preached in Palestine and Egypt, and that he was crucified in Ostrakine, in lower Egypt.
-(Though other traditions place him in Persia.)
+Other traditions, however, place him in Persia.